ELELAB/Proteomics-TIF/README.md

 Requirements:

-    R version 3.3.1 or higher
+    R version 4.0.0 or higher
-    Rstudio version 1.1.383 or higher
+    Rstudio version 1.2.5019 or higher
-    Bioconductor version 3.6 or higher

 Although R-packages should automatically be installed and errors raised if they cannot be, we here provide the user with the list of required packages for manual installation: